ZAP (motor company): Fleet vehicles

 The reorganized ZAP's market strategy was announced to cover fleet needs, with four tangible products launched until date, the ZAP Xebra (2006), ZAP Dude ATV (2008), ZAP Truck XL (2008) and the ZAP Shuttle Van (2008).

 ZAP Xebra

-The ZAP Xebra was a three-wheeled all-electric city car capable of 40 mph, charges from of a 120 V outlet.
+The ZAP Xebra was a three-wheeled all-electric city car capable of 40 mph, charges from a 120 V outlet.
 Serves Domino's Pizza delivery service in Las Vegas, Aspen in the US, Coca-Cola distribution model in Montevideo, Uruguay and includes an adapted version: The Xebra Truck.
 The United Parcel Service (UPS) in Northern California combines a fleet of Xebra trucks and sedans to expand small parcel deliveries, after UPS delivery vans transfer smaller packages to locked storage unit, an electric Xebra car/truck transports packages into dense urban and residential areas where parking and traffic are easier for the smaller vehicles.
 After several hundred vehicles were produced, the production of this vehicle was phased out in 2009.